 407 Washington St., Somerville

 This is one of the best wine and cheese shops anywhere.
-We all know there’s more to a bottle of wine than a pretty label, and sometimes it’s difficult to distinguish the diamonds from the duds.
-But the knowledgeable staff at Wine & Cheese Cask will steer confused customers to the best chardonnay, cabernet, and merlot.
-While the store carries wines from the Loire, Burgundy, Spain, and Italy, it tends to emphasize style and character more than regions or countries.
+We all know there’s more to a bottle of wine than a pretty label and sometimes it’s difficult to distinguish the diamonds from the duds.
+But the knowledgeable staff will steer confused customers to the best chardonnay, cabernet, and merlot.
+The store also picks four great-value “Wines of the Month,” each coming in at under $10.
 An expansive cheese and meat assortment rounds out the selection and makes the store a one-stop destination when entertaining.

 Dalí Restaurant and Tapas Bar

 With its burnished copper ceilings, Iberian tiles, and cozy mahogany nooks, Dalí Restaurant & Tapas Bar (10 minutes by foot from the heart of the square) is one of the area’s most romantic dining destinations.
 The sangria, sherry, and Rioja all flow freely, and the extensive and delicious tapas offerings—grilled Spanish sausage, beef short ribs in Rioja wine sauce, fresh scallops marinated in citrus and salsa—are ideal for sharing.
 For a main course, try the signature fresh whole fish baked in coarse salt.
 It’s memorable.
 Dalí is the place to impress a first date or rekindle an old flame.
 This is a true neighborhood haunt—you won’t find many tourists here.